mandarini/ngc-workshop-docs/Chapter_07.md

 We are importing our Message interface because we will need it to tell the collection what type of data to expect.

-In the `AppService` class define the `messages` as a Firestore Collection like this:
+In the `ChatService` class define the `messages` as a Firestore Collection like this:
 ```
 messages: AngularFirestoreCollection<Message>;
 ```